-Exhibit 16: number and percentage of waits for GP referred radiology waiting eight weeks or over, November 2022
+Exhibit 16: Number and percentage of waits for GP referred radiology waiting eight weeks or over, November 2022

 People with musculoskeletal conditions also often require physiotherapy.
 Exhibit17 shows the proportion of people waiting for physiotherapy who are waiting over the Welsh Government target of 14 weeks.
-The Health Board has no patients waiting over 14 weeks and is the best in Wales.
+The Health Board has comparatively low waits for physiotherapy in Wales.

-Exhibit 17: percentage of waits over 14 weeks for physiotherapy, November 2022
+Exhibit 17: Percentage of waits over 14 weeks for physiotherapy, November 2022